-[Status of Accounting Audits] (Fiscal Year Ended March 31, 2021)
+[Status of Accounting Audits] (Fiscal Year Ending March, 2021)

-1. Name of the Certified Public Accountant who executed the audit and his affiliated auditing firm

-Designated Limited Liability Partner / Managing Partner

-Yoshinori Hiraoka

-Ernst & Young ShinNihon LLC

-Ernst & Young ShinNihon LLC

-(Note) 1.
-The number of years of continuous auditing has been omitted because everyone has performed auditing for less than seven years.

-- 2. The auditing firm has already voluntarily taken measures to prevent its executive members from being involved in the accounting audit of the Company for longer than the specified length of time. - 2.
+- 1. Name of the Certified Public Accountant who executed the audit and his affiliated auditing firm - Designated Limited Liability Partner/Managing Partner Yoshinori Hiraoka Ernst & Young ShinNihon LLC - Designated Limited Liability Partner / Managing Partner Satoshi Uchida Ernst & Young ShinNihon LLC - (Note) (1) The number of years of continuous auditing has been omitted because everyone has performed auditing for less than seven years. - (2) The auditing firm has already voluntarily taken measures to prevent its executive members from being involved in the accounting audit of the Company for longer than the specified length of time. - 2.
 Composition of the auditing assistants

-Certified public accountant 5 persons Others 18 persons
+Certified public accountants: 5 persons

+Others: 18 persons